Foundation engineering is essential to the longevity of a building or structure.

 Usually, the story goes something like this.
 A customer wants to build a home, so they hire a well respected local builder or contractor.
 The contractor may work with a local lumber yard to retain a “design” which could include a floor plan, foundation plan and simple building section.
 Keep in mind that these plans have not been evaluated by a structural engineer for the specific needs of a building site.

-The result?
-Foundation cracking & bowing, wall & ceiling cracks, sticky windows and doors and uneven or sloping floors.
+If you have noticed Foundation cracking & bowing, wall & ceiling cracks, sticky windows and doors and uneven or sloping floors in your home, it could be the result of a foundation design that failed to address key characteristics of your home.
 These issues can occur shortly after a build or sometimes not until years later.

 So, to answer the above question “What defines a strong well-designed foundation”, a structural engineer’s stamp of approval on a foundation plan is crucial.